 11. What Makes a Good Personal Statement?

-A personal statement is your chance to tell an admissions committee your story and demonstrate how your unique experiences shaped your desire and drive to study medicine.
+The medical school personal statement is your chance to tell an admissions committee your story and demonstrate how your unique experiences shaped your desire and drive to study medicine.
 Who are you beyond your grades and achievements?
-Why do you want to become a doctor, and what personal strengths, qualities, and experiences make you uniquely qualified to study and one day practice medicine?
+Why do you want to become a doctor, and what personal strengths, qualities, and experiences make you uniquely qualified to study and practice medicine?

-12. What GPA and MCAT Score is Needed to Get Into Medical School?
+12. What GPA and MCAT Scores Are Needed to Get Into Medical School?

-The GPA and MCAT score required varies from state to state and school to school, so it’s important to check the specific averages for the programs you’re most interested in attending.
+The GPA and MCAT score requirements vary from state to state and school to school, so it’s essential to check the specific averages for the programs you’re most interested in attending.
 That said, these are the general averages:

 GPA and MCAT averages of matriculants: